 It does not include a 50 amp plug option, which means you will most likely need a 30 amp adapter.
 You may also consider your needs given this outlet option; are you expecting to need the maximum amount of power offered by this generator?

-If so, you will need to hook up some of your appliances to extension cords and plug in to the standard 120 V plugs.
+If so, you will need to hook up some of your appliances to extension cords and plug into the standard 120 V plugs.
 This may be inconvenient for you, so keep this in mind!

 You can click here to see the latest price on Amazon.